-The DrinkMore Water story really begins back in 1981.
-I grew up in the Washington, D.C. area and, like most people during that time, never really thought twice about the quality of water that I was drinking.
-As a family, we drank straight tap water and we drank a lot of it.
+The DrinkMore Water story begins back in 1981.
+I grew up in the Washington, DC area and, like most people during that time, never really thought twice about the quality of water that I was drinking.
+As a family, we drank straight tap water—and we drank a lot of it.
 My first job out of college was working as an engineer for Schlumberger on offshore oil rigs in the Gulf of Mexico.
-My wife and I lived in Southern Louisiana, where the tap water was absolutely undrinkable, but I was always surprised when I went offshore at how good the water tasted out there.
-It didn’t make much sense that they would ship potable water out hundreds of miles into the Gulf of Mexico when there was so much water everywhere you looked—and, as it turned out, they didn’t.
-They purified the water right there on every rig and so I set out to learn as much as I could about the type of equipment that could make such great tasting water.
+My wife and I lived in southern Louisiana, where the tap water was absolutely undrinkable, so I was always surprised when I went offshore at how good the water tasted out there.
+It didn’t make much sense that they would ship potable water out hundreds of miles into the Gulf of Mexico when there was water everywhere you looked—and, as it turned out, they didn’t.
+They purified the water right there on every rig.
+So, I set out to learn as much as I could about the type of equipment that could make such great tasting water.
 That was the very beginning.

 So, I set out to learn as much as could about water and water purification.
-I contacted the local authorities to find out why the water tasted and frequently looked so awful.
+I contacted the local authorities to find out why the water tasted (and frequently looked) so awful.
 They were quick to point out that the tap water met the minimum federal health and safety standards (at least most of the time).
-I did a lot more research and discovered that the federal (the EPA oversees tap water) standards for tap water allowed for all sorts of impurities to be present in the water.
-Things like sodium, chlorine, aluminum, arsenic, other metals, pesticides and all sorts of other chemicals were allowable – as long as they didn’t exceed a certain limit.
-Well, many of these impurities have long-term detrimental health effects and I quickly decided that these weren’t the things that I wanted my wife or kids consuming on a regular basis.
+I did more research and discovered that the federal standards for tap water, which come from the EPA, allowed for all sorts of impurities to be present in the water.
+Things like sodium, chlorine, aluminum, arsenic, other metals, pesticides and all sorts of other chemicals were permitted—as long as they didn’t exceed a certain limit.
+Many of these impurities have long-term detrimental health effects, and I quickly decided that these weren’t the things that I wanted my wife or kids consuming on a regular basis.

-I was also put off by that weird plastic smell whenever I bought gallons of water at the grocery store that were packaged in the milk-jug style of container.
-Something from those bottles was definitely getting into the water.
-So finally, I decided to look into putting a water treatment system into my home.
+I was also put off by that strange plastic smell whenever I bought gallons of water at the grocery store that were packaged in the milk-jug style of container.
+Something from those bottles had to be getting into the water.
+Finally, I decided to look into putting a water treatment system into my home.

 I spent the better part of a year finding out everything I possibly could about water purification.
-My brother Jack—a chemical engineer from M.I.T.—worked with me on water chemistry issues and together we designed a powerful, 10-stage purification system that would remove virtually every impurity, leaving behind nothing but pure H2O.
+My brother Jack—a chemical engineer from M.I.T.—worked with me on water chemistry issues and together we designed a powerful, 12-stage purification system that would remove virtually every impurity, leaving behind nothing but pure H2O.

-We opened our first “water store” in Rockville, MD in 1993, another in Bethesda in 1994 and then we built a 30,000 square foot bottling facility in Gaithersburg, MD to serve the entire Baltimore-Washington Metroplex.
-In May, 2006, we bought a bigger (almost 40,000 square feet), stand-alone facility in Gaithersburg and it is absolutely beautiful.
-We installed a brand-new, state-of-the-art purification facility and moved over all of our bottling equipment including our world famous bottling robot – “Flanders” (see the picture).
-Our sister company – DrinkMore Custom Water – added a brand spankin’ new bottling line of their very own to do everything from 12oz bottles up to 1.5 liter bottles.
+We opened our first “water store” in Rockville, MD in 1993 and another in Bethesda in 1994.
+Then, we built a 30,000-square foot bottling facility in Gaithersburg, MD to serve the entire DMV area.
+In May 2006, we bought a bigger (almost 40,000 square feet), standalone facility in Gaithersburg—and it is absolutely beautiful.
+We installed a brand-new, state-of-the-art purification facility and moved over all of our bottling equipment, including our world-famous bottling robot known as “Flanders” (see the picture).
+Our sister company, DrinkMore Custom Water, added a brand-new bottling line of their own to do everything from 12oz bottles up to 1.5 liter bottles.

-Well, we’ve now been at it for almost 20 years.
-Along the way, we’ve won numerous awards for small business excellence (Mass Mutual Blue Chip Award), fast growth (twice members of the Inc. 500), corporate philanthropy (three time winner of the Washington Business Journal Corporate Philanthropy Award), and business ethics (runner-up for the National Capital Area Business Ethics Award) as well as many others.
-And, at last count, we have over 12,000 very loyal business and home delivery customers throughout the region.
+Well, we’ve now been at it for over 25 years.
+Along the way, we’ve won numerous awards for small business excellence (Mass Mutual Blue Chip Award), fast growth (twice members of the Inc. 500), corporate philanthropy (three-time winner of the Washington Business Journal Corporate Philanthropy Award), and business ethics (runner-up for the National Capital Area Business Ethics Award), as well as many others.
+And, at last count, we have over 15,000 very loyal business and home delivery customers throughout the region.